cert-se/megatron-java/doc/readme-install.txt

   This will import testdata which are specified in "conf/dev/systemdata.txt".
   The launch file "launch/megatron-import-contacts.launch" may be used.

-* Modify CERT-SE specific stuff in the configuration file "conf/dev/megatron-globals.properties".
-Search for "sitic", "CERT-SE", and "SE".
+* Modify CERT-SE specific stuff in the configuration file, "megatron-globals.properties".
+  Search for "TODO Change on install", "CERT-SE", and "SE".

 * Now it's time to run something more interesting.
 Use the following switches to run a small Shadowserver-file: